vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/addrewardlevel.md

 ## Example

-`!addrewardlevel 1 10% off your next purchase!`
+`?addrewardlevel 1 10% off your next purchase!`

 ## Permissions

-The `!addrewardlevel` command can only be used by moderators or the streamer.
+The `?addrewardlevel` command can only be used by moderators or the streamer.